About

 University of Cincinnati

-My work has traced a winding path starting from a backyard garden in Louisville, Kentucky then leading to where I cut my teeth in organizing with the Kentucky Student Environmental Coalition and doing anti-pipeline environmental organizing.
-I then studied with the plant life of the Appalachian Mountains at Eastern Kentucky University where I completed a BS in Botany .
-My graduate school studies then took me to the University of Cambridge where I completed an MPhil in Anthropocene Studies focused on the sociocultural and emotional, political ecologies of the American Chestnut tree extinction and subsequent impacts on Appalachian communities.
+My work has traced a winding path starting from a backyard garden in Louisville, Kentucky then leading to where I cut my teeth in organizing with the Kentucky Student Environmental Coalition and doing anti-pipeline and energy justice organizing.
+I then studied with the plant life of the Appalachian Mountains at Eastern Kentucky University where I completed a BS in Botany (May 2021) followed by serving as an AmeriCorps environmental educator.
+My graduate school studies then took me to the University of Cambridge where I completed an MPhil in Anthropocene Studies (August 2022) focused on the sociocultural and emotional, political ecologies of the American Chestnut tree extinction and subsequent impacts on Appalachian communities.

-In January 2026, I joined the University of Cincinnati’s School of Environment & Sustainability mentored by Dr. Laura Zanotti & Dr. Amy Townsend-Small a part of the Charles Turner Post-Doctoral Scholar Program and I am thrilled to be returning to the plants, places, and peoples in and around the Appalachian region to explore more questions around the climate crisis and how best we can strive for collective climate liberation using community methods and creative, arts-based approaches!
+In January 2026, I joined the University of Cincinnati’s School of Environment & Sustainability mentored by Dr. Laura Zanotti & Dr. Amy Townsend-Small as a Charles Turner Post-Doctoral Fellow and I am thrilled to be returning to the plants, places, and peoples in and around the Appalachian region to explore more questions around the climate crisis and how best we can strive for collective climate liberation using community methods and creative, arts-based approaches!

 Beyond the academia, I enjoy community organizing and direct action around food, climate, and prison justice with a wide variety of local groups.